md-arif-shaikh/md-arif-shaikh.github.io/_posts/2022-08-11-paper-on-carter-penrose-diagram-in-analogue-gravity.md

 mathjax: "true"
 ---
-A new paper lead by Susovan Maity at [Harish-Chandra Research Institute](https://www.hri.res.in) on Carter-Penrose diagrams for emergent spacetime around accreting Kerr black holes is now accepter in the Phys.
+A new paper lead by Susovan Maity at [Harish-Chandra Research Institute](https://www.hri.res.in) on Carter-Penrose diagrams for emergent spacetime around accreting Kerr black holes is now accepted in the Phys.
 Rev. D for publication.

 #### Abstract
 In this work, we construct and study the Carter-Penrose diagram for sonic black hole and white hole analogues as manifested in